 Minnesota Commerce Energy Assistance Program

 Too many low-income Minnesotans have to choose between paying their energy bill and other necessities – food, medicine and healthcare.
 Minnesota’s Energy Assistance Program offers eligible residents help to pay their energy bills so they do not have to choose between life’s necessities.
-Spread the word to your friends and family.

 The Energy Assistance Program: